higby/higby.io/src/garden/index.md

 ---

-==Branden Higby== is a [writer](/garden){.internal}, computer programmer, [cartoon watcher](/library){.internal}, dungeon master, noun, and idk like another noun based in Oregon.
+==Branden Higby== is a [writer](/garden){.internal}, actor, computer programmer, video producer, dungeon master, and [cartoon watcher](/library){.internal} based in Oregon.

-I am currently a staff writer at Slate, and my work has appeared in The New York Times, The Atlantic, Vanity Fair, VICE, and New York Magazine.

-My writing partner and I are currently writing for an upcoming Netflix show, an independent video game, and a tabletop adventure for Quest.
-We’d love to write for you, too!

-You can find my writing on culture, as well as the scripts/screenplays we are working on, below.

-The text above was stolen!
+I am currently working on my first book, as well as developing a uh, like a cartoon or something,

+i dunno